-- 13. Involving the person and their supporters ought to reveal these considerations; their importance cannot be overestimated.
-Do whatever you can to find out: - The person's past and present wishes and feelings both current views and whether any relevant views have been expressed in the past, either verbally, in writing or through behaviour or habits.
-Remember that a person's wishes are not necessarily the same as their feelings, and that a person who may not be able to express clear wishes may nonetheless be able to show very clear feelings about a situation;13 - Any beliefs and values (e.g. religious, cultural, moral or political) that would be likely to influence the decision in question. - Any other factors the person would be likely to consider if able to do so (this could include the impact of the decision on others14). - 14.
+- Any beliefs and values (e.g. religious, cultural, moral or political) that would be likely to influence the decision in question. - Any other factors the person would be likely to consider if able to do so (this could include the impact of the decision on others13). - 14.
 It is extremely important in this process to take all practicable steps to assist the person concerned in expressing their wishes and feelings (and to document those steps). - 15.
 Those who know us are often the best source of information.
-But it may not always be possible to identify reliable wishes and feelings, 15 and it is very important not to 'make up' wishes and feelings out of a misplaced desire to construct a decision around them.
-16 It may also be the case that a person's past wishes and feelings may be radically different to those that they now demonstrate.
-17 However, as Lady Hale emphasised: "insofar as it is possible to ascertain the [person's] wishes and feelings, his beliefs and values or the things which were important to him, it is those which should be taken into account because they are a component in making the choice which is right for him as an individual human being."
-18 Or, as Peter Jackson J has put it: "[t]o state the obvious, the wishes and feelings, beliefs and values of people with a mental disability are as important to them as they are to
+But it may not always be possible to identify reliable wishes and feelings,14 and it is very important not to 'make up' wishes and feelings out of a misplaced desire to construct a decision around them.15 It may also be the case that a person's past wishes and feelings may be radically different to those that they now demonstrate.16 However, as Lady Hale emphasised: "insofar as it is possible to ascertain the [person's] wishes and feelings, his beliefs and values or the things which were important to him, it is those which should be taken into account because they are a component in making the choice which is right for him as an individual human being."17 Or, as Peter Jackson J has put it: "[t]o state the obvious, the wishes and feelings, beliefs and values of people with a mental disability are as important to them as they are to anyone else, and may even be more important." - 16.
+The precise weight to be placed upon a person's wishes and feelings will vary, and depend upon issues such as their degree of incapacity, the strength and consistency of those views, the possible impact of not giving effect to them, how far they can be sensibly implemented, and the extent to which they can be properly accommodated within the overall best interests assessment.18 It remains a matter of some debate, in particular where the person's reliably identifiable wishes and feelings suggest a course of action that would be profoundly risky for them.19 The test under the MCA 2005 is not a purely subjective "what P would have done test,"20 but if this can be ascertained

-13 A point made strongly by the Court of Appeal in Re AB (Termination) [2019] EWCA Civ 1215 at paragraph 76.
+12 A point made strongly by the Court of Appeal in Re AB (Termination) [2019] EWCA Civ 1215 at paragraph 76.

-14 A good example of this is David Ross v A [2015] EWCOP 46, where Senior Judge Lush authorised the payment of P's brother's school fees from P's clinical negligence award in circumstances where it was clear that P's wellbeing depended in large part upon the wellbeing of her family as a whole.
+13 A good example of this is David Ross v A [2015] EWCOP 46, where Senior Judge Lush authorised the payment of P's brother's school fees from P's clinical negligence award in circumstances where it was clear that P's wellbeing depended in large part upon the wellbeing of her family as a whole.

-15 A good example being Secretary of State for the Home Department v Skripal [2018] EWCOP 6 where Williams J had to consider whether it was in the best interests of two seriously ill Russian nationals to have blood samples taken and medical records accessed; there was no evidence of their past or present wishes or feelings regarding the issue at hand.
+14 A good example being Secretary of State for the Home Department v Skripal [2018] EWCOP 6 where Williams J had to consider whether it was in the best interests of two seriously ill Russian nationals to have blood samples taken and medical records accessed; there was no evidence of their past or present wishes or feelings regarding the issue at hand.
 This case was ultimately resolved by reference to the guidance in the statutory Code of Practice to "the duties of a responsible citizen" as a factor that a person might take into account if they were able to.

-16 See, for instance, Abertawe Bro Morgannwg University Local Health Board v RY & Anor [2017] EWCOP 2, where Hayden J considered that the evidence of P's wishes and feelings given by his daughter was unreliable as they reflected, in reality, what the daughter wished to happen.
+15 See, for instance, Abertawe Bro Morgannwg University Local Health Board v RY & Anor [2017] EWCOP 2, where Hayden J considered that the evidence of P's wishes and feelings given by his daughter was unreliable as they reflected, in reality, what the daughter wished to happen.